Next: Bibliography

 In fact, if we take the 24 sequences of pairwise different points

-from then by normalizing them we will get back those that we obtained from .
+then by normalizing them we will get back those that we obtained from

 This shows that there is a bijection between the set of all 24 values of the